threex0/php/poller/readme.md

 Fixed bug where items would not add automatically into middle of stack of viewed/displayed ID's.
 A logic was created to first check if each date had the right amount of questions, then cycle through to add a missing one where necessary.
 This is an optimized version of the code to address a possibly very large database.
 Although due to the above feature this should have to happen very rarely.

 Future:
 Code optimizations
 Fix bug where submission happens on date submitted instead of date of questions (only happens if the screen is open and the date changes while the questions are still loaded.)
 Fix Javascript confirmation button to only delete on confirmation and to display a message Enhance Look/Feel with Javascript

 v0.32 changelog
 ---------------------------------
--Fixed bug where columns where not lining up with data (due to not printing empty columns) -Fixed bug where zero votes were not being printed where applicable, minor but makes the site more readable and necessary for future theming
+Fixed bug where columns where not lining up with data (due to not printing empty columns) Fixed bug where zero votes were not being printed where applicable, minor but makes the site more readable and necessary for future theming
 Set a date boundary feature so Poller only prints to original date v0.3 changelog
 ---------------------------------